nsaleille/nsaleille.github.io/_posts/2015-02-09-quantile-regression-panel.md

 ---
+layout: post
-layout: research
+type: research
+title: Semi and Non parametric Econometrics
-title: Quantile regression for panel data
+subtitle: Quantile regression for panel data
+at: ENSAE
-subtitle: with Louise Paul-Delvaux and Jeremy L'hour (ENSAE)
+with: with Louise Paul-Delvaux and Jeremy L'hour (ENSAE)
+teaser:  We review the theoretical foundations and the most important properties of the quantile fixed-effect estimator suggested by Koenker (2004) to handle panel data.
+This estimator was specifically designed to take into account the panel structure of datasets...
 ---

 <a href="{{ base.url }}/download/snp_econ_lhour_paul-delvaux_saleille_2015.pdf" target="_blank">Download the full article</a>